The Body Shop and Aveda sparked a sustainable, clean beauty revolution nearly fifty years ago. Now the Kardashians are stepping in.

 There are speculations, too, that lawsuits filed by Seed Beauty, are behind the rebrand.
 It’s the beauty incubator that helped launch both KKW Beauty and Kylie Jenner’s Kylie Cosmetics.
 Seed alleges the brands stole proprietary formulations.

-KKW has since announced it’s also shuttering its fragrance division, telling fans last week:
+KKW also shuttering its fragrance division, telling fans in April:

 “On May 1st at midnight, @KKWfragrance will be shutting down the website so that we can relaunch fragrance in the future under a brand new name—and under a new web store where you can purchase from all beauty categories under one site,” Kim announced in a statement.
 Kardashian said the fragrance line is “deeply personal” adding that she put “‘my heart and soul into every bottle.”